juliuschanjq/juliuschanjq.github.io/_publications/BigData2.md

 ---

 ## Description
-This essay explores NoSQLs such as MongoDB, the many components of Apache Hadoop that intergrates on a robust workflow of Big Data and Social Media Analytics Tools that can be used to track various KPIs for commercial profit.
+This essay explores NoSQLs such as MongoDB, the many components of Apache Hadoop that intergrates a robust workflow for Big Data and Social Media Analytics Tools that can be used to track various KPIs for commercial profit.